Birding UK and Ireland

 Using RSPB's beautiful colour illustrations, the top 50 garden birds are presented in order of the most prevalent to our gardens providing a stunning reference guide for you to keep all year.

-Free inside The Sunday Telegraph on January 30 - get a free CD - The Dawn Chorus.
+Free inside The Sunday Telegraph - get a free CD - The Dawn Chorus.

 This CD has been exclusively recorded for us by the RSPB and features three different atmospheric recordings of woodland and garden birds.
 An ideal way to bring spring a little closer!

-RSPB's Big Garden Birdwatch takes place on January 29 and 30 and is the world's largest wildlife survey.
+The next RSPB Big Garden Birdwatch takes place on 25-26 January 2014 and is the world's largest wildlife survey.
 It's fun, free and easy and helps the RSPB track what is happening to our garden birds.

 You can take part wherever you like - at home, in your local park, or as part of a group at one of the events near you.
 Just spend one hour on January 29 or 30 counting the birds that land in your garden.